suvera/winter-modules/winter-s3/README.md

-# Winter Boot Module - S3
+# WinterBoot Module - S3

 Winter S3 is a module that provides easy configuration and access to S3 Object Storage or similar services from Winter Boot applications.